makeabilitylab/physcomp/communication/web-serial.md

 To make it easier to work with Web Serial, we wrote a basic Web Serial JavaScript class called [`serial.js`](https://github.com/makeabilitylab/p5js/blob/master/_libraries/serial.js).

-To use our Web Serial class, you can clone our [p5js repo](https://github.com/makeabilitylab/p5js) and include `serial.js` from `_libraries/serial.js` or use [jsDelivr](https://www.jsdelivr.com/) service, which turns any GitHub repo into a CDN and directly serves `serial.js` from our GitHub repo.
+To use our Web Serial class, you can clone our [p5js repo](https://github.com/makeabilitylab/p5js) and include `serial.js` from `_libraries/serial.js` or use the [jsDelivr](https://www.jsdelivr.com/) service, which turns any GitHub repo into a CDN and directly serves `serial.js` from our GitHub repo.

-In the `<head>` of your html file, simply add:
+For the latter, in the `<head>` or `<body>` of your html file, simply add:

 {% highlight HTML %}
 <script src="https://cdn.jsdelivr.net/gh/makeabilitylab/p5js/_libraries/serial.js"></script>
 {% endhighlight HTML %}

-Currently, [`serial.js`](https://github.com/makeabilitylab/p5js/blob/master/_libraries/serial.js) supports just reading/writing text data (rather than binary data).
+Currently, [`serial.js`](https://github.com/makeabilitylab/p5js/blob/master/_libraries/serial.js) supports just reading/writing text data (rather than binary data) but that shouldn't affect us!

 ### Event-based functions

 [`serial.js`](https://github.com/makeabilitylab/p5js/blob/master/_libraries/serial.js) uses an event-based architecture with callback functions, which is common in web and UI programming (see: Mozilla's [Introduction to Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)).
-There are four events:
+The Serial class has four events, which correspond to the connection opening, closing, receiving data, and errors.

 {% highlight JavaScript %}
 const SerialEvents = Object.freeze({